-For millennia, every civilization on every continent has become rich and has perpetuated great myths and legends.
+For millennia, every civilization on every continent has perpetuated great myths and legends.

-The myth that resonates the most in us is undoubtedly the Hero one.
+The myth that resonates the most in us is undoubtedly that of the Hero.
 We find, in all great mythical heroes, a journey that takes place in a determined sequence: it begins with an “adventure call” pushing the hero to abandon his country and family.

-During his journey, he will have to overcome a first obstacle, often helped by a master or a spiritual guide – a test from which he will come out strengthened.
+During his journey, he will have to overcome a first obstacle, often helped by a master or spiritual guide – a test from which he will emerge that much stronger.

-He will then succeed other tests that he will overcome victorious, gradually freeing himself from his mentor’s help, to finally achieve his quest: to reach an apotheosis that symbolically represents his emancipation.
+He will then be challenged with additional tests that he must overcome successfully, gradually freeing himself from his mentor’s help, to finally achieve his quest: to reach an apotheosis that symbolically represents his emancipation.

-The hero finally returns to his country, completely transformed by the initiation experience of his epic journey and can therefore be involved in the transformation of the kingdom he had left.
+The hero finally returns to his country, completely transformed by the initiation experience of his epic journey and can therefore be involved in the transformation of the kingdom he had left behind.

 All the mythical heroes, from whatever time or culture, follow these schematic outlines.

-Contemporary works are no exception : Star Wars, Matrix, Lord of the Rings or Avatar are based on the same archetype.
+Contemporary works are no exception : Star Wars, Matrix, Lord of the Rings and Avatar are all based on the same archetype.

 For each of us, the true heroic quest is to say “YES” to who we truly are and, in the process, to become fully alive and effective in the world we are living in.

-Therefore the first step of this journey is to discover the hidden treasure of our true self.
-The quest itself is full of dangers and pitfalls, but it offers great rewards: the opportunity to find and express the unique gifts we have, the understanding of human nature, the ability to be prosperous and live in harmony with others in our community.
+Therefore, the first step of this journey is to discover the hidden treasure of our true self.
+The quest itself is full of dangers and pitfalls, but it offers great rewards: the opportunity to find and express the unique gifts we possess, to better understand human nature, achieve prosperity and live in harmony with others in our community.

 The Archetypes and us

-As with the anatomical and physiological characteristics of the DNA wich human race carry and which characterize the individuals, human species also has universal psychological contents which will shape the self development and human relationships.
+As with both physical and physiological characteristics of the DNA human beings carry and which characterize each of us as individuals, the human species also has universal psychological contents which will shape our self-development and human relationships.

-We all have an idea of what is a mother, a sage, a warrior, a foul and so on.
+We all have an idea as to the meaning of various archetypes: Mother, Sage, Warrior, Clown and so on.
 It’s as if our psyche is populated with many characters who have a greater or lesser capacity to influence us during the different phases of our lives.

 All these archetypal characters are found in humans, across ages and in all cultures.
 They tell us about our characteristics and the way we move in this world.

-In a nutshell, an archetype is a symbol capturing the essence of the particular talents, skills, temperaments, characteristics and behaviour patterns inherent to each person.
+In a nutshell, an archetype is a symbol capturing the essence of the particular talents, skills, temperaments, characteristics and behavior patterns inherent to each person.

 In fact, you probably know people who have these archetypes in them.
 You can probably apply one or more of them to yourself.